a technical post reflecting our work in leveraging Transformer architecture for reconstruction

 Let’s simplify the problem to only about stereo reconstruction that only have two images of different views.
 Conventionally, the cost volume is constructed by first extracting feature maps using image backbone and then given a predefined depth range, a disparity range of interest can be calculated through reversing the equation above.
 At each disparity level, feature maps can be overlapped or interlaced on each other, then processed by 2D or 3D convolution blocks to get the matching costs where the values will form distribution to the cost/similarity of certain pixel under this disparity level.
 Eventually, the matching costs from all disparity levels will be concatenated to form the cost volume (if the size of feature map is \(H \times W\), it becomes \(D \times H \times W\) where D is the number of disparity levels) and can be processed by another 3D convolution block to get the final volume.

 Reflecting on this process, it’s an exhaustive search method that iterates through all possible disparities where some camera parameters and training data-specific settings are inevitably being hardcoded into the model during the training process, leading to issues for model generalizability and computation efficiency.
-But because of the nature of convolution architecture being good at handling spatial and volumetric data representations, such approach shows impressive performances in depth estimation and reconstruction.
+But because of the nature of convolution architecture being good at handling structured data representations, such approach shows impressive performances in depth estimation and reconstruction.

 However, the cost volume construction method has some fatal weaknesses when trying to combine it with a Transformer-based architecture.
 First of all, although there’s already a quite mature pipeline of how Transformer can be used to process 2D image data pioneered by Vision Transformer (ViT) through splitting an image into uniform-sized patches and extracting token features for each patch.
 But the cost volume requires adding dimension to the data which needs to consider a lot more extra factors, such as, what’s the meaning of information carried by the dimension, do we process it as a whole or partition it into more fine-grained features.
 Moreover, because of the quadratic growth in the computational complexity of the Attention mechanism - the core of Transformer architecture - the effect of resultant tokens from tokenizing the entire 3D volume to the performance of Attention operation cannot be ignored.